resolvectl(1) — Linux manual page

 Added in version 239.

-These switches are not supported and are silently ignored.
+The switch is not supported and is silently ignored.

 Added in version 239.